yuval-k/chainlink-twitter/README.md

 node scripts/twitterconsumer/isapproved.js $DEPLOYED_TC_ADDR
 ```

-Finally, you can withdraw to the beneficiary address!
+Finally, you can withdraw the ETH from the contract to the beneficiary address!
 ```bash
 # withdraw the funds!
 node scripts/twitterconsumer/withdraw.js $DEPLOYED_TC_ADDR $BENEFICIARY